ashwag-alhejaili/IBM_HR_Analytics_Dashboard/README.md

 🔍 Strategic Insights

 1️⃣ The Burnout Trap:
 73 employees resigned despite reporting high job satisfaction (Level 3)!
 Data shows 57.3% of this group faced extreme burnout due to a heavy combination of Overtime, long commutes exceeding 10 KM, and low average monthly incomes ($4,596).
 Psychological satisfaction cannot shield talent from physical exhaustion.

 2️⃣ The Commute Barrier:
 The stabilization of the average commute distance at 10.63 KM for departing employees highlights a critical geographic threshold.
 Exceeding this boundary accelerates turnover, signaling an urgent need for flexible corporate solutions, such as online/remote work models.

+🛠️ The comprehensive project documentation will be published soon on my GitHub repository!

+I'd love to hear your thoughts and insights in the comments below! 👇

+Presented by: Ashwag Alhejaili 👩‍💻✨

+#PowerBI #DataAnalytics #HRAnalytics #BusinessIntelligence #GitHub #DataVisualization #DashboardDesign

 3️⃣ Early Attrition:
 Turnover is highly concentrated within the first 24 months of tenure, severely impacting Laboratory Technicians (62 resignations) and Sales Executives (57 resignations) due to high initial stress, meaning the company rapidly loses its investment in training new hires.# IBM_HR_Analytics_Dashboard